15 Real Estate Video Marketing Best Practices to Strengthen Your Digital Presence

 2) Shorter videos tend to attract more views.

 By and large, video marketing for real estate should be entertaining and not a huge time commitment.
 Research shows video that’s two minutes long is perfect for viewer engagement, so aim for that window when shooting.

 If you’re uncomfortable speaking in front of the camera and tend to ramble or lose your words, jot down notes beforehand so you have a plan in place for what you’ll say, and practice the script to be as conversational as possible when filming.

 3) Introduce viewers to your community.

 Home buyers don’t just want to know about a specific property; they’re also curious to learn about the surrounding neighborhood.
 Video tours of your community offer locals and relocating prospects the chance to get a full view of the region they’ll be living in, rather than just the home.

 4) Optimize all of your real estate videos for search engines.

 As with all of your other forms of content, you’ll want to ensure the vital aspects of SEO are within any videos you create so they rank in local search results.
-Keywords are paramount, and the relevant phrases that you mention in your videos, or those that relate to what you’re sharing, should be included in the title, meta description, and tags.
+Keywords and relevant phrases that you mention in your videos should be included in the title, meta description, and tags.

 5) Include lead capture forms or CTA links directly in your videos.